-Committal for trial 1995 Revision 94.
-(1) Subject to the Evidence Law (1995 Revision), if the court considers the evidence sufficient to put the accused person on his trial, the court shall commit him for trial at the next session of the Grand Court and shall, until the trial, either admit him to bail or send him to prison for safekeeping.
+Committal for trial 2004 Revision 95.
+(1) Subject to the Evidence Law (2004 Revision), if the court considers the evidence sufficient to put the accused person on his trial, the court shall commit him for trial at the next session of the Grand Court and shall, until the trial, either admit him to bail or send him to prison for safekeeping.
 The warrant of such court shall be sufficient authority for the detention of the person therein named by the officer in charge of any prison.

-(2) In the case of a corporation the court may, if it considers the evidence sufficient to put the accused corporation on trial, make an order authorising the Attorney-General to file an indictment against such corporation, and for the purposes of this Code any such order shall be deemed to be a committal for trial.
+(2) In the case of a corporation the court may, if it considers the evidence sufficient to put the accused corporation on trial, make an order authorising the

+Attorney-General to file an indictment against such corporation, and for the purposes of this Code any such order shall be deemed to be a committal for trial.

-Complainant and witnesses to be bound over 1995 Revision 95.
-When an accused person is committed for trial before the Grand Court, subject to this Code and the Evidence Law (1995 Revision), with regard to witnesses who are about to leave the Islands or who are ill, the court committing him shall bind by recognizance, with or without sureties as the court may deem requisite, the complainant and every witness to appear at the trial to prosecute or to prosecute and give evidence or to give evidence, as the case may be, and also to appear and give evidence, if required at any further examination concerning the charge which may be held by direction given by the Attorney-General under section 105:
+96. When an accused person is committed for trial before the Grand Court, subject to this Code and the Evidence Law (2004 Revision), with regard to witnesses who are about to leave the Islands or who are ill, the court committing him shall bind by recognizance, with or without sureties as the court may deem requisite, the complainant and every witness to appear at the trial to prosecute or to prosecute and give evidence or to give evidence, as the case may be, and also to appear and give evidence, if required at any further examination concerning the charge which may be held by direction given by the Attorney-General under section 106: